Syed ArhamSyed Arham(Author)

 Prioritizing Sequences and Exposing Hidden Cards

-In a similar vein, revealing hidden cards also gets you much closer to your goal of completing sequences.
+In a similar vein, revealing hidden cards gets you much closer to your goal of completing sequences.
 This often involves moving partial sequences or even single cards to empty tableau columns.

 Suit Management